 There are six main fluids that might leak from your vehicle.
 Learn more about what these fluids do and how to recognize them so that you are more prepared if a leak happens.

 Engine oil or motor oil could leak from your car.
 If it does, it will be a light amber or dark brown stain.
-This leak will be under your engine in the front of your vehicle.
+If you’re unsure if you see your car leaking engine oil, know that this leak will be under the front of your vehicle.
 An engine oil leak is something pretty serious because if you try to drive your vehicle without oil, it will cause significant engine damage.
 Be sure to check your dipstick frequently if you think you have an oil leak and consult a professional to help you find out where the leak is.

 Brake fluid can look clear, yellow, or brown, and if it is leaking from your vehicle, the leak will be near the wheels of your vehicle.
 Without brake fluid, your car would not be able to stop when you push the brakes, so this is very important to get checked if brake fluid is leaking from your car.

 Transmission fluid will likely be brown or red in color, and it will leak from under your vehicle.
-Transmission fluid works to be a lubricant for the moving parts inside your transmission.
+If you see your car leaking transmission fluid, it’s vital to fix this as soon as possible.
+Transmission fluid is critical as its the lubricant for the moving parts inside your car’s transmission.
 The fluid will be slightly different depending on if you have an automatic or manual transmission, but your mechanic will know just how to handle this.

 Coolant or anti-freeze is a sweet-smelling liquid that transfers heat and prevents damage in your vehicle.
 This liquid can be several different colors including yellow, green, blue, and orange.
 If you have a leak that looks like this, you need to take it in to be fixed.
 Driving a car that has lost a lot of coolant can be dangerous because the engine can overheat.
 Don’t let this problem happen to you!

-Power steering fluid keeps your steering functioning well for you.
+If you see your car leaking power steering fluid, you should fix this as soon as you can.
+Power steering fluid plays a key role in how your power steering system functions.
 This fluid can be amber, red, or light brown in color.
 If your car is leaking power steering fluid, it will happen under the front of your vehicle.

 If your vehicle is leaking fuel, it will be a light gold color.
 If you smell gasoline and see a leak, you will want to get your vehicle to a service center right away because it can be a safety concern.